 Irritability and other changes in personality

-Get Legal Help After a Concussion in Texas
+Get Legal Help After a Car Accident in Texas

 You should always seek prompt medical attention after a car accident, even if you don’t feel seriously hurt.
 Whiplash and concussion can occur simultaneously and might not cause symptoms for hours or days after the crash.
-After your initial emergency room visit, contact Gibson Hill Personal Injury as soon as possible.
+After your initial emergency room visit, contact a car accident lawyer from Gibson Hill Personal Injury as soon as possible.

 We can start working on your case immediately by investigating the accident to identify liable parties and gathering evidence to prove your claim.
 We will fight for the maximum compensation you deserve every step of the way.

-If you sustain whiplash in a car accident and begin experiencing concussion symptoms, call Gibson Hill Personal Injury today at 512-580-8334 to discuss your legal options in a free consultation session.
+If you sustain whiplash in a car accident and begin experiencing concussion symptoms, call Gibson Hill Personal Injury today at 512-580-8334 to discuss your legal options with a lawyer that specializes in car accidents in a free consultation session.